node-red/node-red-desktop/README.md

-# node-red-desktop
+# Node-RED installer
-The Node-RED desktop is a desktop application which includes Node-RED, Node.js, nodes, and Chromium browser engine.
+The Node-RED installer is a standalone installer which includes Node-RED, Node.js, nodes, and Chromium browser engine.

 *This project is under development.
 Therefore, it is not ready for general use currently.*
 <!--